 The worst drought to affect South Africa in the last century is further damaging the economic strength of the county's sugar sector.
-According to the United States Department of Agriculture, South Africa is expected to harvest 1.75 million metric tons of sugar during the 2015/2016 marketing year, a decrease of 20 percent from the previous marketing year and the lowest marketed-yield since 1995.
+According to the United States Department of Agriculture, South Africa was expected to harvest 1.61 million metric tons of sugar during the 2016/2017 marketing year, a decrease of 5.5 percent from the previous marketing year and the lowest marketed-yield since 1995.
 Sugar producers are already grappling with competition from cheap imports, forcing some mills to remain closed and reducing employment in the sector.

 Note: Precipitation amounts less than 0.5 mm have been replaced with "0" values.